We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 Seesaw is a digital portfolio that is totally free for all devices and on the web.
 Students can showcase their work, videos, text, drawings, and images, and get feedback from ...more

 Seesaw is a digital portfolio that is totally free for all devices and on the web.
 Students can showcase their work, videos, text, drawings, and images, and get feedback from teachers and parents.
 Create a class blog in your Seesaw for students to write blog posts.
 Teachers create an account with email and then start creating as many classes as needed.
 There is no limit on the number of students a class can have.
 Once students have parental permission, give students a "join" code for their class, and they sign up from there, choosing to access their account through a Seesaw generated QR code or their email.
 Teachers can enable or disable student likes, comments, and editing.
-Blog post and comments must have teacher approval before becoming public.
+Blog posts and comments must have teacher approval before becoming public.
 Students will be able to reflect on their work with a voice recording or text, and can share artifacts from their portfolio by clicking the red button at the bottom of the screen and then either print or get the item QR code.
 Once you have an account, click Help & Teacher Resources to find Getting Started Tips, Tutorial Videos, FAQs, and Activity Ideas grouped by grade level.
 If your district blocks YouTube, the tutorials may not be viewable.
 Please be aware that Seesaw falls under the FERPA laws for "directory information" and "educational records."
 Any school getting funds from the Department of Education (public schools) is required to disclose to parents and get written consent to use Seesaw with their child.